MarioRicalde/ptrace_do/README.md

 	ptrace_do_syscall(target, __NR_close, fd, 0, 0, 0, 0, 0);
 	ptrace_do_cleanup(target);

-For a more advanced usage, please examine my [shelljack](https://github.com/emptymonkey/shelljack) code, for which this library was written to accomidate.
+For a more advanced usage, please examine my [shelljack](https://github.com/emptymonkey/shelljack) code, for which this library was written to accommodate.

 ## Documentation ##